poolpOrg/nooSMTPD/README.md

 > nooSMTPD is ...
 Not OpenBSD's OpenSMTPD.
 >
 > It's a customized OpenSMTPD that I run on my machines and which contain various diffs that were submitted to OpenBSD but not merged for reasons ranging from "not suitable for OpenBSD" to "breaks legacy behaviour".
+It contains personal experiments and stuff I'm working on.
+All diffs are shared with OpenBSD.

 OpenSMTPD is a FREE implementation of the server-side SMTP protocol as